Ethiopians suffer under Tigray aid shortages | DW | 25.10.2021

 Nearly a year since the start of the conflict, Ethiopia's federal government — which said in November 2020 that the fighting would be put down in a matter of days — is increasingly under pressure.

-Still, Davison remained cautious: "More fighting is almost certain, but perhaps new circumstances and the incredibly dangerous trajectory could lead all parties to look for ways to try and pause hostilities whilst humanitarian relief is prioritized, and some form of negotiations get underway."
+Still, Davison remained cautious.
+"More fighting is almost certain, but perhaps new circumstances and the incredibly dangerous trajectory could lead all parties to look for ways to try and pause hostilities whilst humanitarian relief is prioritized, and some form of negotiations get underway," he said.

 Mohammed Negash contributed to this article